 At SRJC we offer a wide range of courses to provide a broad background in anthropology, from introductory courses in physical anthropology, cultural anthropology, and archaeology, to courses that deal with specific topics and culture areas.
 See the College Catalog for details.

-SRJC offers an AA Degree with a major in Anthropology.
-The major provides a basic foundation for transfer into anthropology majors at the university level.
-Visit the Anthropology Major site for details.
+SRJC offers an AA Degree and an AA for Transfer (AA-T) Degree with a major in Anthropology.
+The majors provide a basic foundation for transfer into anthropology majors at the university level.

 ANTHRO 2 Cultural Anthropology

 For past course outlines, visit SRJC Course Outlines.